 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Areas of counselling I deal with

 Other areas of counselling I deal with

 LGBT, LGBTQ, Queer, sexuality, relationship diversity, ethical non monogamy, polyamory, BDSM, trans, transgender, nonbinary,

 I offer one to one counselling sessions online or by telephone.
 I am not currently offering face to face sessions.
-Sessions are priced on a sliding scale beginning at £30 per hour for those on a low income, £50 for those on a high income, and £40 for those in between.
+My standard fee is £40.
+Those who are on a higher income can choose to pay £60 which makes reduced cost sessions available to those on a lower income.
 I believe therapy should be accessible for everyone, so if cost is a barrier for you then please get in touch.
 Those who are able to pay the higher rate are contributing to a fund for those not able to afford therapy.
 Sessions can be weekly or fortnightly depending on availability and need.